KenKundert/collection/README.rst

 When formatting a collection you can specify a member format and a separator.
 These two things are specified in the format specifier for the collection argument.
-The format specifier has two parts separated by a bar (|).
+The format specifier has two parts separated by a bar (|) (this character can be changed by setting the collections ``splitter`` attribute).
 The part before the bar is a format string that is applied to each member in the collection.
 You can use {{k}} to interpolate the key and {{}}, {{0}}, or {{v}} to interpolate the value.
 If the value has attributes, you can access them using something like {{v.attr}}.
 The part after the bar is the join string.
 It